 With this setting, Calendly will monitor how many meetings for a round robin event are booked with each individual.
 Calendly will then compare the teammates' meeting counts.

-If someone on your team is more than three meetings ahead of other teammates, their availability will be turned off until other team members catch up.
+If someone on your team is at least three meetings ahead of other teammates, their availability will be turned off until other team members catch up.

 When optimizing a round robin event for equal distribution: